benjilu/forestError/README.md

 Benjamin Lu and Johanna Hardin

 ### Overview
 The `forestError` package estimates conditional mean squared prediction errors and conditional prediction intervals for random forests predictions as introduced in Lu and Hardin (2019) (in preparation).
-Because these estimates are conditional on the test observations' covariate values, each estimate is individualized---i.e., each estimate is specific to each test observation.
+Because these estimates are conditional on the test observations' covariate values, each estimate is individualized; in other words, each squared error and interval estimate is specific to each test observation.
 Simulation results suggest that these prediction intervals are narrower than those obtained from quantile regression forests and conformal inference and substantially less computationally expensive than prediction intervals obtained via conformal inference.

 This package builds on top of the popular `randomForest` package.